R and RStudio

 Install packages

-package consists of a bundle of functions to be
+An R package consists of a bundle of functions to be

 used for a specific task.
 For example, function for calculating average

-), to get the number of rows and columns
+(mean), to get the number of rows and columns

-) are under package base
+(dim) are under package base, for calculating

-), conducting statistical t-test
+variance (var), conducting statistical t-test

-.
+under the package stats.
 Packages for basic data handling

 and analysis are mostly already installed which are called

-packages.
+R core packages.
 However, for a specific task you need some

 packages to install.
 Installing a packages is very simple.
 To install a

-package use code install.packages("package name")
+package use code install.packages("package name").
+For

-example, to install the package ggplot2
+example, to install the package ggplot2 for fancy plots the

 command is below.